 Chest pain has many different causes.
 In most cases, chest pain is not caused by a heart problem.

 Your symptoms might give you an idea of the cause.
-Don't self-diagnose – see a GP if you're worried.
+Do not self-diagnose – see a GP if you're worried.

 |Chest pain symptoms||Possible cause|